harel-coffee/Concept-Recognition-as-Translation-auto/README.md

 	b.
 Outputs: the final output of the full concept recognition path in bionlp format, summary metrics of the full pipeline if there is a gold standard

-##### CRAFT Evaluation pipeline
+##### CRAFT Evaluation Pipeline
-The exact same process as the Evaluation pipeline (steps 1-3 as above) except focusing on the 30 held out documents for the CRAFT shared task evaluation.
+The exact same process as the Evaluation Pipeline (steps 1-3 as above) except focusing on the 30 held out documents for the CRAFT shared task evaluation.
 Add "0_craft" to the beginning of each bash filename for this CRAFT evaluation.
 Also there is one extra step for this pipeline.

 1. 0_craft_run_eval_pipeline_1.sh
 2. 0_craft_run_eval_open_nmt.sh